mijinatdiscovery/NPHA-doctor-visits/model_card.md

 ### Caveats and Recommendations

-## Model Performance

 The model currently shows signs of overfitting with significant discrepancies between training and test performance.
 It should not be used for critical healthcare decisions.

-## Improvement Recommendations
+It's essential to improve the model's precision and recall across all classes to make it a reliable tool.

+Collecting more data and enhancing feature engineering are crucial steps in improving model performance.
+More data provides the model with a diverse set of examples, reducing overfitting and improving generalization.
+Enhanced feature engineering helps in creating better features and incorporating relevant data, leading to improved accuracy and capturing hidden patterns in the data.